breatheco-de/content/src/content/how-to/how-to-create-an-object-in-javascript.md

 // Output: {}
 ```

-Ok, we craated an empty object, now let´s give it some properties:
+Ok, we created an empty object, now let´s give it some properties:

 ```javascript
 geek.tech = "javascript"